 As its name suggests, this recipe is a rice-based pudding and therefore it is essential to use the right variety of rice when making this dish.
 Some recipes might focus on different varieties or flavors, but traditional rice pudding uses White Rice.

-Although this dish is most commonly made using long grain White Rice, many would argue that, to achieve a balance between consistency and flavor, aromatic Basmati Rice should be used as it contains starch.
+Although this dish is most commonly made using long grain White Rice (some would even use Thai Jasmine Rice, many would argue that, to achieve a balance between consistency and flavor, aromatic Basmati Rice should be used as it contains starch.

 When heat and liquid are applied, that starch is released giving the dish its texture and ensures that you’ll get that creamy and slightly solid consistency.
 However, both rice varieties can be used for your rice pudding recipe.